heynuts911/Basic-Snake-Game-With-Help/README.md

 '''
 Basic-Snake-Game-With-Help on python.
 install pygames.
-add directory path to downloaded resources.
+add directory path to downloaded resources in script.
 Enjoy.
 '''